 A: Yes.
 The information provided on page 9 makes no sense.
 The FCC guideline for 900 MHz is 600 microWatts/cm2.
 The values Dr. Valberg states for the power density at one-half foot (20 cm) distance from the Sensus meter is 0.254 milliWatts/cm2 (which is the same as 254 microWatts/cm2, if we are to use the same units).
 This value (254/600 microWatts/cm2) is 42% of the FCC guidelines and is not 50,000 times lower!

 Furthermore, the measurements of smart meter power density referred to takes into account the duty cycle and provides an “average” value rather than the maximum exposure.
 Indeed, Dr. Valberg states “averaged power density” in his statement on page 9 and refers to the duty cycle on page 12 of his testimony.
 A reliance on the “average” power density is one way of downplaying exposure intensity.
 An “average” value is how the utility refers to exposure from smart meters.
-Indeed, the FCC guidelines are based on values averaged over a 30-minue period.
+Indeed, the FCC guidelines are based on values averaged over a 30-minute period.

 Biological organisms respond to “extremes” not averages.
 For example, tomato plants are frost-intolerant.
 Consequently a tomato plant will die should the temperature drop below freezing for 1 hour during the night even though the “average” temperature during the night or during a 24-hour period may be well above freezing.
 Similarly, if you accidentally scald your hand in boiling water and immediately follow with a cold-water rinse, you will still experience damage despite the average temperature of the water being well below the boiling point.